 The third market is set up in Riga’s Esplanade Park, near the onion-domed Russian Orthodox Cathedral.
 While this market might not be as visually stunning as the other two, it’s still worth a wander.
 It’s also the only place in town where you can get roasted corn on the cob.

 My favorite addition to the holiday scene is the Bunny Kingdom in the middle of the Esplanade Christmas market.
 A miniature walled city complete with wooden churches and watch towers has been created for dozens of resident rabbits.
 Men dressed as Santa walk around the perimeter carrying buckets of cabbage and carrots, which delighted visitors can feed to the bunnies through the chain-link fence.
-I stop by so often that the Santas are starting to recognize me!
+I stopped by so often that the Santas started to recognize me!